Kōyū Ohara: Roman porno

 Summarizing his style, the Weissers say, "Director Ohara is one of Nikkatsu's most underrated filmmakers, finally recognized in the late '90s for his forays into pop art...
 He was easily the studio's hippest director, interminably mixing contemporary music and fashionable events-of-the-day within the traditional pinku eiga format."

 Ohara became known for his ability to direct successful pink movies in a variety of genres.
 He had successes in the S&M genre with Fairy in a Cage (1977) and Wet Rope Confession.
 After Nikkatsu had stopped producing "violent pink" films following Yasuharu Hasebe's Rape!
 13th Hour (1976), Ohara revived the genre with Zoom Up: Rape Site (1979).
-Ohara directed women-in-prison films with the True Story of a Woman in Jail series, and the pink Catholic nun films Sister Lucia's Dishonor (1978) and Wet Rope Confession: Convent Story (1979).
+Ohara directed women-in-prison films with the True Story of a Woman in Jail series, and the pink Catholic nun films Sins of Sister Lucia (1978) and Wet Rope Confession: Convent Story (1979).
 On television, he directed children's shows including Three Sisters Shushutorian.
 He directed successful satirical films like Love Daydream (1980), and office lady sex comedies like I Like It From Behind (1981), and even a pink science-fiction film, Lady Momoko's Adventure (1979) and the musical comedy pink film Oh!
 Takarazuka (1982).
 Critic Jasper Sharp considers Ohara's "finest work" to be the 1978 coming-of-age story Pink Tush Girl which gave rise to two sequels, Pink Tush Girl: Love Attack and Pink Tush Girl: Proposal Strategy.

 He worked with Nikkatsu's top actresses, including Naomi Tani in Fairy in a Cage, Rope Hell (1978) and Fascination: Portrait of a Lady (1977), all of which were based on scripts by Oniroku Dan.
 After directing some darker films, in 1978 Ohara started his light-hearted Pink Tush Girl trilogy.
 Centered around high-school life and popular music, these films were popular with both male and female audiences.